Eduardo-LP-Silva/Restaurant-MAS/README.md

 ## Overview

-A restaurant environment portrayed by a multi-agent system based on JADE, developed for the AIAD course unit.
+A restaurant environment portrayed by a multi-agent system based on JADE.

-In this system, we have three different types of agents: Kitchen, Waiter and Customer.
+In this system, there are three different types of agents: Kitchen, Waiter and Customer.
 There is only one Kitchen, but multiple Waiters and Customers.

 As a regular restaurant would work, the customers interact with the waiters to get their order done and the waiters interact with the kitchen and with other waiters as a way to get information quickly.
 The kitchen verifies the orders’ availability and takes care of the order preparation.